Understanding Your Membership Rights in an LLC

 What Happens if One of the Members of Your LLC Breaches the Membership Agreement?

-Sometimes members of an LLC may find it necessary to discharge a member for breach of the LLC agreement.
+Sometimes, members of an LLC may need to discharge a member for breach of the LLC agreement.

 TESTIMONIAL

 I didn’t know who to turn to for legal advice.
 There are so many lawyers, but who was the right one for me?
 I wanted someone who would listen to me and someone I could afford.
-I knew I couldn’t afford to be without an attorney and then I remembered an old cliché…”you get what you pay for”.
+I knew I couldn’t afford to be without an attorney, and then I remembered an old cliché…” you get what you pay for”.
 But there can be a difference between high price and high value.
 With Fredrick P. Niemann, I got a terrific attorney who really worked with me.
 He was with me every step of the way.
-His fees were fair and our interpersonal relationship great.
+His fees were fair, and our interpersonal relationship was great.
 I would recommend Fredrick P. Niemann to anyone who wants a caring attorney.

 —Josephine Pysniak, Woodbridge, NJ

-A membership agreement can also address what happens when there is a change in the relationship of the members resulting from the death of a member by the retirement of a member.
+A membership agreement can also address what happens when there is a change in the relationship among members, such as the death or retirement of a member.

 Fredrick P. Niemann Esq.

 Contact me personally today to meet and discuss your LLC matter.
-I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns.
-You can reach me toll free at (855) 376-5291 or e-mail me at fniemann@hnlawfirm.com.
+I am easy to talk to, very approachable, and can offer you practical, legal ways to handle your concerns.
+You can reach me at (732) 863-9900 or e-mail me at fniemann@hnlawfirm.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey LLC Law Attorney